 DELIVERABLES STATUS Conduct two data capacity trainings for regional partners.
 This was achieved working with a group of students through Emory's QTM program.
 As part of an effort to secure resources for ongoing operational support for Neighborhood Nexus to better resource the programs of the organization ensure 100% of staff hours utilized by Nexus will be covered by earned revenue and philanthropic support.
 Neighborhood Nexus was transitioned to the Community Foundation.
 Perform five key enhancements to DataNexus, our in-house data and mapping visualization tool.
-Enhancements include the ability to load up categorical data and have that visualized, the ability to change colors on the legend individually, the addition of a medical facilities layer, the addition of the latest HMDA data, as well as back-end performance enhancements.
+Enhancements included the ability to load up categorical data and have that visualized, the ability to change colors on the legend individually, the addition of a medical facilities layer, the addition of the latest HMDA data, as well as back-end performance enhancements.
 Grow the pipeline of custom-insight projects to 20 leads and 8 new projects.
-Due to the transition of Neighborhood Nexus out of ARC and into the Community Foundation, we did not grow the pipeline of new projects as we focused on internal processes.
+Due to the transition of Neighborhood Nexus out of ARC and into the Community Foundation, we did not grow the pipeline of new projects.
 Continue four long-term data partnership contracts with current partners.
-For the last five years, we have worked with United Way (Child Well-Being Index), Get Georgia Reading Campaign

-(Readiness Radar), GMA (suite of visualization tools) and the Beltline (on-call support plus GIS tools).
-100% of data requests responded to or referred to More than 90% of requests have been responded to with appropriate provider. "answers" rather than with referrals.
-Produce a more efficient mixed-mode Community This project has begun as of mid-year but has evolved Voices Panel with 12 surveys administered and much more slowly than planned, given Nexus' transition obtaining 3,000 panel members. out of ARC.
-As the data collection partner for a grant from We continue to collect data and serve as the liaison to Wells Fargo that aims to increase BIPOC Urban Institute to facilitate their evaluation of the overall homeownership by 5,000 units, we will collect 21 effort. different indicators across five strategies and develop quarterly reports to the main data partner - Urban Institute.
-Develop statistically significant Metro Atlanta RFP issuance in March lead to consultant selection in Speaks Survey, including County-level significance May, with June and July finalizing questions in time for for release at 2023 State of the Region Breakfast. early August beginning of surveying efforts.
-Results received in September will feed content for the late October State of the Region Breakfast.
-For GDOT's Roadway Element Validation and Phase 2 data collection was completed in early 2023.
-Mapping Program (REVAMP), in partnership with Phase 3 data collection of county-wide sidewalks, the Georgia Association of Regional Commissions crosswalks, pedestrian signals, curb ramps, bike lanes (GARC), complete Phase 2 data capture and and curb and gutter shoulder started immediately after validation of six data elements (school zones, the completion of Phase 2 and will continue through the sidewalks, crosswalks, pedestrian signals, turn end of 2023.
-Phase 4 is planned for early 2024. lanes and on-street parking) for the 4 remaining counties and speed limits on 2600 miles of Federal-Aid-Eligible roads.
+For the last five years including 2023, we worked with United Way (Child Well-Being Index), Get Georgia Reading Campaign (Readiness Radar), GMA (suite of visualization tools) and the Beltline (on-call support plus GIS tools).
+100% of data requests responded to or referred to appropriate provider.
+More than 90% of requests have been responded to with "answers" rather than with referrals.
+Produce a more efficient mixed-mode Community Voices Panel with 12 surveys administered and obtaining 3,000 panel members.
+More than 90% of requests were responded to with "answers" rather than with referrals.
+As the data collection partner for a grant from Wells Fargo that aims to increase BIPOC homeownership by 5,000 units, we will collect 21 different indicators across five strategies and develop quarterly reports to the main data partner - Urban Institute.
+This project was transitioned to Neighborhood Nexus as "Atlanta POV".
+Develop statistically significant Metro Atlanta Speaks Survey, including County-level significance for release at 2023 State of the Region Breakfast.
+We collected data and served as the liaison to Urban Institute in facilitating their evaluation of the overall effort.
+Final data delivery for indicators was to occur in early 2024 per updated project timelines.
+For GDOT's Roadway Element Validation and Mapping Program (REVAMP), in partnership with the Georgia Association of Regional Commissions (GARC), complete Phase 2 data capture and validation of six data elements (school zones, sidewalks, crosswalks, pedestrian signals, turn lanes and on-street parking) for the 4 remaining counties and speed limits on 2600 miles of Federal-Aid-Eligible roads.
+The product was delivered on time, as outlined in the RFP, and results were fully communicated as planned for State of the Region Breakfast, client presentations, regional snapshots, and blog posts.